aivion2k/VisionRTC/README.md

 ### Prerequisites

-To use VisionRTC, you need to generate OpenSSL keys.
+To use VisionRTC, you need to generate OpenSSL keys and paste them into certs folder.
 Follow the command below to generate the required keys:

 ```sh
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes